centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 #### Bug fixes

-- Fixed unreplaced variable in cron definition.
+- Fixed an unreplaced variable in cron definition.

 ### 23.04.1